idlab-discover/AIBoMGen-cli/aibomgen-platform/README.md

      - Signed CycloneDX BOM `.json` with reference to In-toto `.link` file.

 6. **Share AIBoM**:
-   - The developer shares the AIBoM (and `.link` file) with the AI users of their model (along with the public key for verification).
+   - The developer shares the AIBOM (and `.link` file) with the AI users of their model (along with the public key for verification).

 ---

-### **User Flow for an AI User (Verifying the AIBoM)**
+### **User Flow for an AI User (Verifying the AIBOM)**

-1. **Receive AIBoM and Artifacts**:
+1. **Receive AIBOM and Artifacts**:
    - The AI user receives:
-     - The AIBoM (JSON file).
+     - The AIBOM (JSON file).
      - The public key of the trusted system.

 2. **Verify the AIBoM**:
-   - The user verifies the AIBoM by:
+   - The user verifies the AIBOM by:
      - Decrypting the signature using the trusted system's public key.
-     - Ensuring that the decrypted signature matches the AIBoM content.
+     - Ensuring that the decrypted signature matches the AIBOM content.
    - If the signature verification succeeds, it confirms that:
-     - The AIBoM was generated by the trusted system.
+     - The AIBOM was generated by the trusted system.
-     - The AIBoM has not been tampered with.
+     - The AIBOM has not been tampered with.

 3. **Verify the Associated in-toto Link File**:
-   - The user verifies the `.link` file referenced in the AIBoM by:
+   - The user verifies the `.link` file referenced in the AIBOM by:
      - Using the `/verify_in-toto_link` endpoint to validate the `.link` file against the signed layout.
      - Ensuring that all recorded materials and products match the metadata in the `.link` file.